A fine view over central Cairo and the Nile River from Cairo Tower on Gezira Island. Photo by flyvancity.

 Cairo city is packed with stunning old architecture, dirty, dishevelled and in desperate need of maintenance it’s true but still stunning stuff, if you can drag the eyes away from the kids playing in the noxious gutters, the crippled cats and the dead Fiats.

-Cairo’s Khan-el-Khalili market district before the city was ravaged by riots.
+Cairo’s Khan-el-Khalili market district.
 Photo by Chris Schoenbaum.

 Khan el Khalili bazaar is a tourist must-do, the best souq in Africa, but considering the narrow streets and individual interests, this is a must-do in pairs or very small groups.